 "Our normal time and cycle for discovery and dissemination of information is way too freaking long.
 It's absurd, this idea of you put something in an abstract form, you submit it, then you sit back and relax and wait to hear back three months later, then the conference says, "Sure, you can present it next fall."
 Then you present it at the meeting, and then you submit it to a journal, then it goes into a queue, and a year and a half after the research discovery, the rest of the medical community learns about it in a peer-review publication.
 That's a disgrace, and it doesn't work during a health emergency."

 Ivermectin has saved thousands of lives of Covid-19 sufferers worldwide.
-As an example of an intractable twentieth-century medical mindset, ivermectin was banned in South Africa, see below for history of litigation.
-Authorities such as the South African Health Products Regulations Authority (Sahpra) reject new ideas without randomised, double-blind placebo-control (RDBPC) study, which takes money, the time delay will cost many of thousands of lives.
+As an example of an intractable twentieth-century medical mindset, ivermectin was banned in South Africa, see below for the history of litigation.
+Authorities such as the South African Health Products Regulations Authority (Sahpra) reject new ideas without randomised, double-blind placebo-control (RDBPC) study, which takes money; the time delay will cost many thousands of lives.
 To quote, "Sahpra said there was no clinical evidence available for the use of Ivermectin in the management of Covid-19 infections."
-They have resited its use or accepted its effectiveness without RDBPC evidence, and reports of its success in the real world are not evidence.
+They have resisted its use or accepted its effectiveness without RDBPC evidence, and reports of its success in the real world are not evidence.
 Sahpra and other bodies will not accept the successful reports that many studies included were not peer-reviewed and meta-analyses are prone to confounding issues, plus many were in what could be termed third world countries where the resources for an RDBPC trial were limited.